MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-device-control-removable-storage-access-control.md

 > You have to replace `&` with `&amp;` in the value.

 2. Create policy
-    1. Policy 1: Block Write and Execute access to all but block specific unapproved USBs, for example, PolicyRule **23b8e437-66ac-4b32-b3d7-24044637fc98** in the sample [Scenario 2 Audit Write and Execute access to all but block specific unapproved USBs.xml](https://github.com/microsoft/mdatp-devicecontrol/tree/main/Removable%20Storage%20Access%20Control%20Samples) file.
+    1. Policy 1: Block Write and Execute access to all but block specific unapproved USBs.
+An example of this use case is: PolicyRule **23b8e437-66ac-4b32-b3d7-24044637fc98** in the sample [Scenario 2 Audit Write and Execute access to all but block specific unapproved USBs.xml](https://github.com/microsoft/mdatp-devicecontrol/tree/main/Removable%20Storage%20Access%20Control%20Samples) file.

-    2. Policy 2: Audit Write and Execute access to others, for example, PolicyRule **b58ab853-9a6f-405c-a194-740e69422b48** in the sample [Scenario 2 Audit Write and Execute access to others.xml](https://github.com/microsoft/mdatp-devicecontrol/tree/main/Removable%20Storage%20Access%20Control%20Samples) file.
+    2. Policy 2: Audit Write and Execute access to others.
+An example of this use case is: PolicyRule **b58ab853-9a6f-405c-a194-740e69422b48** in the sample [Scenario 2 Audit Write and Execute access to others.xml](https://github.com/microsoft/mdatp-devicecontrol/tree/main/Removable%20Storage%20Access%20Control%20Samples) file.

 ## Deploying and managing policy via Group Policy